plasmo-dev/PlasmoAlgorithms.jl/docs/src/PlasmoBenders/quickstart.md

 Here, `benders_opt` is the optimizer object.
 It includes several attributes, including the upper and lower bounds at each iteration, solver options, a mapping of complicating variables to their subproblems, and dual and primal information from each iteration.

 Because PlasmoBenders requires a tree structure, we can actually set _any_ subgraph as the root graph.
-Setting `g1` as the root graph results in two stages (`g1` in stage 1 and `g2` and `g3` in stage 2), but we could instead solve this problem with three stages by setting either `g2` or `g3` as the root graph FILL THIS IN.
+Setting `g1` as the root graph results in two stages (`g1` in stage 1 and `g2` and `g3` in stage 2), but we could instead solve this problem with three stages by setting either `g2` or `g3` as the root graph by changing the second argument in the `BendersOptimizer` function in the code above.

 ## Optimizing the BendersOptimizer